List of Midnight DJ episodes

-Midnight DJ is a Filipino reality drama-horror-action-thriller television series starring Paolo Contis and Oyo Boy Sotto, who works as DJ at night and at the same time he works to find solutions to the action paranormal problems of his listeners.
+Midnight DJ is a Filipino reality drama horror television series starring Paolo Contis and Oyo Boy Sotto, who works as DJ at night and at the same time he works to find solutions to the action paranormal problems of his listeners.
 The series debuted in 2008 on TV5, catch it re-run airing from TV5, every Thursday night at 8:30 PM on PHTV UHF Channel 23 in Metro Manila.

 Episode list

 Season 1: August 11, 2008 - November 3, 2008

 Season 1 introduces us to the Midnight DJ team.
-Midnight DJ is a weekly radio show hosted by Patrick (Paolo Contis), the midnight dj who's got an open third eye.
+Midnight DJ is a weekly radio show hosted by Patrick (Paolo Contis), the Midnight DJ who's got an open third eye.
 Other members of the Midnight DJ team include Andrea (Desiree del Valle), the show's producer and Bodjie (Joaqui Tupas), the team's driver and camera man.
 The Midnight crew is managed by Trixie (Jenny Miller).

 Together the team solve cases submitted by avid listeners of the radio show.
 At the end of the season 1, Patrick dies while solving another mystery.